ESPRESSO-FOCUSED PICKS

 • Full SSP Compatibility

 The DF64 Gen 3 kills giants.
-Two years ago, a 400W servo at $449 would've been a prank.
+Two years ago, a 400W servo at this price would've been a prank.
 Now it's the value benchmark every other grinder has to beat.

 The external ionizer fixed the Gen 2's carbon buildup problem.
-Remember how everyone complained about that?
-Fixed.
-Grounds exit fluffy and static-free.
-The declumper actually works now.
-And full 64mm SSP compatibility means you can install High-Uniformity burrs and compete with $1,500 grinders.
+Grounds exit fluffy and static-free now.
+And full 64mm SSP compatibility means you can install High-Uniformity burrs and compete with grinders costing three times as much.
+We ran the Gen 3 with SSP HU burrs for two weeks and the clarity approached the Philos at one-third the price.
 The DF64 Gen 2.5's wave spring alignment introduced the mechanical foundation that the Gen 3 builds upon.

 Best Clarity